Law Databases

 Tax Notes

-Tax Notes is a product of Tax Analysts that provides information and resources on state, federal, and international tax issues.
+Tax Notes provides information and resources on state, federal, and international tax issues.
 Content includes research tools, weekly magazines with commentary, and daily journals with news and analysis.
-This resource is accessible via the IP range of ASU by accessing taxnotes.com, clicking SIGN IN, then providing an asu.edu email address to create a user profile and password.
+This resource is accessible via the IP range of ASU.
+Select 'Sign In', then provide an asu.edu email address to create a user profile and password.

 VitalLaw

 A Wolters Kluwer database providing full-text access to treatises and primary law in the areas of tax, banking, bankruptcy, business, health care, intellectual property, products liability, and securities law.
-This product replaces Cheetah and CCH Intelliconnect.
 VitalLaw is frequently used for legal tax research.
-Users looking for accounting tax research should use the companion database AnswerConnect.

 West Academic Study Aids

-Provides access to hundreds of study aids for law school courses.
-The West Academic Study Aids Collection contains ebooks, audiobooks, lectures, and interactive practice questions for exam prep.
+West Academic Study Aids provides access to study aids for law school courses.
+The collection contains ebooks, audiobooks, lectures, and interactive practice questions.
 Available series include Nutshells, Gilbert Law Summaries, Acing, Sum and Substance, and Exam Pro.

 Westlaw